 “Smudging,” said Carly.

 “Yes,” Talen nodded, getting the image from Carly’s mind.
 “No, don’t need that.”
-She caught sight of a bowl of round amber beads.
-“Oh, pretty.”
+She caught sight of a bowl of round amber beads and strode over.
+“Pretty!”
 She picked up a handful and poked at them.

 “Amber,” Carly said.

 “Yes,” Talen said, tilting her head slightly.
 She dumped them back in the bowl and went to the next sparkly thing.
 A bowl of topaz chips.
 “Curious.
 Holes.”